nlaramee120/MechsMeet/README.md

 This app answers the notorious question, "***Do you know someone who knows a mechanic who might know what's wrong with my car and can help?***"

-This app is designed as a networking and servicing app to connect mechanics around the world with people in need of their services -- similar to Tinder or Skillshare.
+This app is designed as a networking and servicing app to connect local mechanics and people in need of their services -- similar to Tinder or Skillshare.

 ## Final Product Image